Skip to content

 The Sherrill Red Rib Mudtool has such a nice shape to it that you will find yourself using it far more than you imagined.
 It is my go-to rib.

-I like the hole in the middle; it really helps give you good control over the rib while your fingers are wet.
+I like the hole in the middle; it really helps you control the rib well while your fingers are wet.

 The fact that it’s small is nice because it fits easily in small cylinders and other small areas.
 I also love that These rubber ribs come in different sizes.